SAVE THE DATE:

 • Compare and contrast available CGM-facilitating monitoring technologies and pair such technologies with optimal patient profiles.

-• Educate persons with diabetes about the rationale, evidence, and outcome- optimizing results associated with technology-based, patient-centric and physician-directed CGM monitoring strategies that can be used to effect .optimal lifestyle, diet-, and pharmacology-based approaches to attaining guideline-based HA1c levels in persons with T2D and T1D.
+• Educate patients with diabetes about the rationale, evidence, and outcome- optimizing results associated with technology-based, patient-centric and physician-directed CGM monitoring strategies that can be used to effect optimal lifestyle, diet-, and pharmacology-based approaches to attaining guideline-based HA1c levels in patients with T1D and T2D.

-• Identify which persons with diabetes are ideal candidates for a technology-based, patient-directed glucose monitoring system.
+• Identify which patients with diabetes are ideal candidates for a technology-based, patient-directed glucose monitoring system.

-• Translate landmark clinical studies focused on CGM-based technologies to the front lines of clinical practice in the diabetes and primary care; and understand the translational implications of deploying sensor-based CGM technologies as a foundational approach to improving outcomes in patients across the spectrum of diabetes.
+• Translate landmark clinical studies focused on CGM-based technologies to the front lines of clinical practice in the diabetes and primary care setting; and understand the translational implications of deploying sensor-based, CGM-based technologies as a foundational approach to improving outcomes in patients across the spectrum of diabetes.

 TARGET AUDIENCE — WHO SHOULD ATTEND